Ecuador travel blog by Mark Berman -

 Central, Malecon del Zamora, Parque Infantil, Plaza San Francisco, Monument Naya o la Chapetona, Monument Etnia Shuar and Centro Recreacional Bombuscaro.
 The

-central park and cathedral is nice and has gardens and a fountain with a parrot at the top.
+central park and cathedral are nice and there are gardens and a fountain with a parrot at the top.
 From all over town you can see the huge clock on the hillside made

-reptiles and mammals including a Tapir plus parrots, parakeets, weasels, quail, turtles, alligators, iguanas, cuchuchos, spider monkeys, boa constrictor,
+including a Tapir plus parrots, parakeets, weasels, quail, turtles, alligators, iguanas, cuchuchos, spider monkeys, boa constrictor, capybara, peccary pig,

-capybara, peccary pig, iguanas and gray breasted eagle.
-Also at Izanka there is a museum of archeology, fruit trees and a crafts shop of indigenous arts by
+iguanas and gray breasted eagle.
+Also at Izanka there is a museum of archeology, fruit trees and a crafts shop of indigenous arts by the Shuar people.

 The River Park

-The river park area is very nice with trees and gardens and has thatched huts for sun shelter and picnics.
+The river park and area is beautiful with trees and gardens and has thatched huts for sun shelter and picnics.
+The views of the river are fantastic